This guide gives you the best tips when visiting Scandinavia and the Nordic countries and the best places to see.

 That's the time of the Midnight Sun, so you'll get very long days in southern Norway or even sunshine around the clock in northern Norway, and there are many things to do and places to go in Norway.

-So when should you go to Norway if you want to avoid the high travel season?
-May and September are wonderful alternatives of when to go to Norway and get lower rates - and the weather in Norway will still be mild enough for outdoor activities and sightseeing.
+So when should you go to Norway to avoid the high travel season?
+May and September are lovely alternatives to go to Norway and get lower rates - and the weather in Norway will still be mild enough for outdoor activities and sightseeing.

-For travellers, the quietest and likely the cheapest month in Norway is October.
+For travellers, the cheapest month in Norway is October.
 The summer is over, but the ski season hasn't started yet.
-October can be cold, and many outdoor attractions have begun to close, though.
+October can be cold, and many outdoor attractions have begun to close.

 Especially early summer - May and June are pleasant in Finland.
-When you pick when to go to Finland, keep in mind that the Finnish summer holidays are in July, which equals higher prices, some business closures, and reservations.
+When you pick when to go to Finland, remember that the Finnish summer holidays are in July, which equals higher prices.
 After that, August and September have more annual rainfall.

 As a winter sports enthusiast, when to go to Finland is not an issue.
-You will find many flexible choices between January through March, the coldest months in Finland.
+You will find many flexible choices between January and March, Finland's coldest months.

-The Spring is with plenty of unpredictable weather, but spring can nonetheless be a delightful time to visit Iceland.
-The country begins to bloom literally and the emergence from the long winter and brighter, longer days puts locals into an upbeat mood.
+The Spring has plenty of unpredictable weather, but spring can be a delightful time to visit Iceland.
+The country begins to bloom literally, and the emergence of the long winter and brighter, longer days puts locals in an upbeat mood.

 Summer in Iceland is peak season.
 Use Reykjavík as the base for explorations or stay in one of many locations around the countryside.

-Summer is very pleasant, and the sun barely sets, a natural phenomenon called the Midnight Sun.
-You'll have the least chance of rain during June, and the weather in Iceland stays mild until late August.
+Summer is delightful; the sun barely sets, and enjoy the natural phenomenon of the Midnight Sun.
+You'll have the slightest chance of rain during June, and the weather in Iceland stays mild until late August.
 Come mid-September, though, almost all of the summer activities will be closed until May of the following year.

-The colder part of the year is also the time when flight prices to Iceland fall drastically and suddenly the local hotels cut their prices in more than half.
+The colder part of the year is also when flight prices to Iceland fall drastically, and suddenly, the local hotels cut their prices by more than half.
 Budget travellers wondering when to go to Iceland should aim for February or March.
-They have more daylight than the earlier winter months.
+They have more daylight than in the earlier winter months.

-Greenland falls within the Arctic Circle, which means that their winter is beyond what most of you are used to- unless of course, you reside in Alaska or Northern Canada.
-There are places that, when in Polar darkness, don’t see the sun for three months.
-This necessarily means that no light reaches there in the Arctic region in Greenland.
+Greenland falls within the Arctic Circle.
+In winter, in the Polar darkness, the people there don’t see the sun for three months.
+This necessarily means no light reaches there in the Arctic region in Greenland.
 No one enjoys as much sunlight during the summer as Greenland.
-Even though the summer is exactly hot, per se, it’s enough to give you a passable tan on your face.
+Even though the summer is precisely hot, per se, it’s enough to give you a good tan on your face.
 Greenland shares its season cycle with the Arctic.

-In Greenland, there are two weather cycles, and summer and winter are so different from each other that your experience will vary greatly, in combination with the season when you visit Greenland.
-The travel season up here is spread over the summer, winter, and spring.
-Another important thing can be you have to consider the purposes of your visit.
-Do you go to Greenland to see the Northern Lights and want to try your hand at dog-sledging, October-March is the time for you.
+There are two weather cycles in Greenland, and summer and winter are so different that your experience will vary greatly, in combination with the season when you visit Greenland.
+The travel season is spread over the summer, winter, and spring.
+Another important thing is to consider the purposes of your visit.
+Do you go to Greenland to see the Northern Lights and want to try dog-sledging - October-March is the time to go there.

-The high season is between May and September, because that’s when the winter ice starts to melt, which gives a lot of exciting options like skiing, boating rides, and trips to see the glacier, view some extraordinary polar wildlife like whale watching and experience the midnight sun.
-The amazing Midnight Sun can be explored during the Arctic summer time.
-To be part of a 24-hour Midnight Sun experience here in the most beautiful natural surroundings in the world is an unforgettable thing.
+The high season is between May and September because that’s when the winter ice starts to melt, which gives many exciting options like skiing, boating rides, trips to see the glacier, and some extraordinary polar wildlife like whale watching and experiencing the midnight sun.
+The amazing Midnight Sun can be explored during the Arctic summertime.
+Being part of a 24-hour Midnight Sun experience here in the most beautiful natural surroundings in the world is unforgettable.